ory/docs/guides/hydra/4-install/README.md

 * `-e OAUTH2_LOGIN_URL=http://localhost:9020/login` this sets the URL of the login provider **(required)**.
 We will set up the service that handles requests at that URL in the next sections.

+Note: In this example we did not define a value for the optional setting `OAUTH2_ERROR_URL`.
+This URL can be used to provide an endpoint which will receive error messages from ORY Hydra that should be displayed to the end user.
+The URL receives `error` and `error_description` parameters.
+If this value is not set, Hydra uses the fallback endpoint `/oauth2/fallbacks/error` and displays a default error message.
+In order to obtain a uniform UI, you might want to include such an endpoint in your login or consent provider.

 To confirm that the instance is running properly, [open the health check](https://localhost:9000/health/status).
 If asked, accept the self signed certificate in your browser.
 You should simply see `ok`.